 Not all injuries in the gym would make you eligible for compensation.

 Some cases that constitute a breach in the gym’s duty of care might include:

 - Personal trainer negligence – It’s the responsibility of a all personal trainers to arrange exercises that help you meet your fitness goals, but they can’t put you at risk.
 If an instructor ordered you to lift a particular weight beyond your range, and you injured your arms in the process, this would be a case of negligence.
 The gym did not adequately protect you, and a reasonable person would deem the injury a likely result.

 - Faulty or broken equipment – Again, a gym would have breached their duty of care if equipment is faulty or broken yet still made available for use.
 If a cycling machine had poorly supported legs, and you were to fall while exercising and be injured, you would again be owed due compensation.

-- Other gym members causing injuries - There are instances where the actions of another gym user cause injury, and you may be entitled to a gym injury compensation claim.
+- Other gym members causing injuries – There are instances where the actions of another gym member can cause injury, and you may be able to make a gym injury compensation claim.
 If another patron were to drop weights on your foot and caused serious injury, the gym may be deemed to have breached their liability.